gitkenan/lorenz-attractor/README.md

    - The crossing points: places where the system can go multiple different ways

 This visualization helps us understand how a simple set of rules (our three equations) can create complex, unpredictable behavior while still maintaining an overall structure.
 It's a beautiful example of chaos: unpredictable in detail, but predictable in general pattern.

-## Interactive Controls

-The visualization now includes real-time parameter controls that allow you to explore how changes in the system parameters affect the behavior of the Lorenz attractor:

-### Parameter Sliders

-1. **σ (Sigma) Slider**: 0-50
-   - Controls how quickly the system responds to differences in temperature
-   - Lower values: slower response
-   - Higher values: faster response
-   - Default: 10.0

-2. **ρ (Rho) Slider**: 0-100
-   - Controls the temperature difference driving the convection
-   - Values < 1: No convection, system stabilizes
-   - Values > 24.74: Chaotic behavior emerges
-   - Default: 28.0

-3. **β (Beta) Slider**: 0-20
-   - Controls the physical shape of the system
-   - Affects the size and shape of the attractor's "wings"
-   - Default: 8.0

-### Interesting Parameter Combinations to Try:

-1. **Classic Chaos** (Default):
-   - σ = 10.0
-   - ρ = 28.0
-   - β = 8/3
-   - Shows the classic butterfly-shaped attractor

-2. **Stable System**:
-   - σ = 10.0
-   - ρ = 20.0
-   - β = 8/3
-   - System stabilizes to a single point

-3. **Periodic Behavior**:
-   - σ = 10.0
-   - ρ = 100.0
-   - β = 8/3
-   - Creates more complex orbital patterns

-4. **Extreme Chaos**:
-   - σ = 14.0
-   - ρ = 28.0
-   - β = 2.67
-   - Shows more erratic behavior

-### View Controls:
-- Left click + drag: Rotate the view
-- Right click + drag: Pan the view
-- Mouse wheel: Zoom in/out
-- 'R' key: Reset to default view

-### Additional Features:
-- Reset Parameters button to return to default values
-- Real-time trajectory updates as parameters change
-- Color-coded trajectories for different initial conditions
-- Current parameter values displayed in the visualization

 ## Chaos Theory and the Butterfly Effect